sh4d0wy/FluxSwap/relayer/README.md

 - Node.js (v18 or higher)
 - pnpm (recommended) or npm
-- Rust (for NEAR smart contract development)
+- Rust (for TON smart contract development)
-- NEAR CLI (for NEAR account management)
+- TON CLI (for TON account management)
 - Git
 - Docker and Docker Compose (for local development and testing)